Rudi Völler: International career

 The unsavoury incident that took place during the second-round match with the Netherlands started when Rijkaard was booked for a bad tackle on Völler.
 As Rijkaard took up position for the free kick, he spat in Völler's hair.
 Völler complained to the referee and was booked as well.
 From the resulting free kick, a furious Völler then jumped up and punched the ball with his hand (although it looked like he had used his head) and then dived to avoid a collision with Dutch goalkeeper Hans van Breukelen, although it also looked as if he had dived for a penalty.
 Van Breukelen was angry at this, but Rijkaard again confronted Völler by twisting his ear and stamping on his foot.
 The temperamental and tough Argentine referee Juan Carlos Loustau finally had enough of Völler's and Rijkaard's antics and he sent both players off.
 Rijkaard then again spat in Völler's hair as they left the pitch and was rumoured to have repeated this on the touchline.
 Rijkaard later stated that it was his fault: "That day I was wrong.
 There was no insult.
 I always had much respect for Rudi Völler.
 But I went berserk when I saw that red card.
 I talked to him after the match and I apologized.
 I'm very happy that he accepted.
 I have no bad feeling about him now.
 We even posed for a very funny advert together, years after."
 (Rijkaard had family problems in this time).

-Völler was again selected for the Euro 1992 but was sent home when he suffered an injury in the opening game with CIS.
+Völler was again selected for Euro 1992 in Sweden but was sent home when he suffered an injury in the opening game with CIS.

-At the 1994 World Cup, Völler made just one sub appearance in the group stages as he was kept out of the starting line-up for all three group games by Jürgen Klinsmann and Karl-Heinz Riedle who scored five goals between them.
+At the 1994 World Cup in the United States, Völler made just one sub appearance in the group stages as he was kept out of the starting line-up for all three group games by Jürgen Klinsmann and Karl-Heinz Riedle who scored five goals between them.
 He did start the second round tie with Belgium and scored twice in a 3–2 win.
 His final appearance for the national team came in the 2–1 quarter-final loss to Bulgaria on 10 July 1994.